NUU Mobile R1 Review of Pros And Cons

 All said, NUU's R1 is, overall, an entry-level smartphone, but its rugged housing and robust battery pack certainly makes it more ready for the outdoors than most other models in its category.

-On-paper Star rating:
+On-paper Review rating:

 Ordinary front cam: